melamory1blimm/Loop-extrusion/README.md

 Analysis workflow used to process experimental Hi-C data, construct aggregate fountains, fit the Gaussian and mechanistic models, and generate the corresponding figures.

 Dataset paths and analysis parameters should be adjusted before running the script.

+### `loops_fitting.nb`
+The fitting of parameters of loop-length distribution by theoretical distributions

 ---